Panzer Dragoon Saga: Reception

 The graphics were also acclaimed.
 Though GameSpot noted occasional slowdown and "rough" textures, he felt the use of techniques such as gouraud shading, transparency and light sourcing created a "graphic level of excellence on a par with anything available on a home console".
-He praised the "fluid easy grace" of the art direction, and the environment design, whose "every exotic location retains a place in your memory".
-Computer and Video Games and Sega Saturn Magazine agreed that Team Andromeda had created visual effects that matched other home consoles.
-Next Generation described "some of the most beautiful locations ever seen in an RPG ... it's almost unbelievable that they could come from Saturn."
-Edge praised the extensive FMV cutscenes, whose "cinematic quality ... shames the work of almost every other developer" and creates an "RPG of true creative integrity".GameSpot likened the sound and music to the quality of Hollywood productions.
-Though Edge identified the subtitles as a cost-saving measure, it wrote that this was "infinitely preferable to the alternative of B-list actors reciting words they have little feeling for" and that it kept the story "lucid" and "articulate".
+The review praised the "fluid easy grace" of the art direction, and the environment design, whose "every exotic location retains a place in your memory".
+GamePro wrote: "Everything has that Saturn pixelated-edge look, but the scale of the beasts and environments is impressive and often overwhelming."
+Computer and Video Games and Sega Saturn Magazine found the visual effects matched other home consoles.
+Next Generation described "some of the most beautiful locations ever seen in an RPG ...
+It's almost unbelievable that they could come from Saturn."
+Edge praised the extensive FMV cutscenes, whose "cinematic quality ... shames the work of almost every other developer" and created an "RPG of true creative integrity".GameSpot likened the sound and music to the quality of Hollywood productions.
+Though Edge identified the subtitles as a cost-saving measure, it found this "infinitely preferable to the alternative of B-list actors reciting words they have little feeling for" and felt it kept the story lucid and articulate.
+Electronic Gaming Monthly felt the lack of English voices enhanced the sense of a different world.
+GamePro felt it insulted US audiences and made the game feel unfinished, but wrote that it was "an aural delight otherwise".